Strengthening Democracy Challenge

 Every treatment was evaluated on eight measures of democratic health, including support for political violence, willingness to back undemocratic candidates, and behavioral indicators like money-sharing in real-stakes games.
 The study didn't just ask what moved attitudes—it asked what stuck.
 Ten interventions were followed up two weeks later to assess durability.

-This side-by-side structure—applied at massive scale—represents a new gold standard in testing civic interventions.
+This side-by-side structure—applied at massive scale—represented a new gold standard in testing civic interventions.

-Partisan hate and institutional mistrust don’t just corrode our politics—they shape how people treat one another in everyday life.
-As polarization escalates, so do threats to civil discourse, election integrity, and peaceful pluralism.
-But this study proves something powerful: these attitudes aren’t fixed.
-With the right tools, we can reduce animosity, correct false assumptions, and rebuild trust—sometimes in just minutes.
+Partisan hate and institutional mistrust didn't just corrode politics—they shaped how people treated one another in everyday life.
+As polarization escalated, so did threats to civil discourse, election integrity, and peaceful pluralism.
+But this study proved something powerful: these attitudes weren't fixed.
+With the right tools, animosity could be reduced, false assumptions corrected, and trust rebuilt—sometimes in just minutes.

-By revealing which strategies meaningfully shift attitudes—and which backfire—the Strengthening Democracy Challenge offers a roadmap for everyone working to reduce division, from tech platforms and policymakers to teachers and grassroots leaders.
+By revealing which strategies meaningfully shifted attitudes—and which backfired—the Strengthening Democracy Challenge offered a roadmap for everyone working to reduce division, from tech platforms and policymakers to teachers and grassroots leaders.